-DATE: July 01, 2022
+DATE: August 16, 2023

-TIME: 4:40 PM
+TIME: 9:22 AM

-WSR 22-14-079
+WSR 23-17-095

-Agency: Department of Fish and Wildlife (Order 22-126) Effective date of rule: Emergency Rules ☐ Immediately upon filing. □ Later (specify) July 1, 2022 Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? ☐ Yes ⊠ No If Yes, explain: Purpose: The purpose of this emergency rule is to amend coastal commercial salmon troll rules.
-Ottotion of mules affected by this and an Citation of rules affected by this order: New: Repealed: WAC 220-354-30000F Amended: WAC 220-354-300 Suspended: Statutory authority for adoption: RCW 77.04.012, 77.04.020, 77.12.045 and 77.12.047 Other authority: EMERGENCY RULE Under RCW 34.05.350 the agency for good cause finds: That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest. ☐ That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.
-Reasons for this finding: A harvestable quota of salmon is available for the troll fleet.
+Agency: Department of Fish and Wildlife (Order 23-165) Effective date of rule: Emergency Rules ☐ Immediately upon filing. □ Infinitediately approximate. □ Later (specify) August 17, 2023 Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? □ Yes □ No □ If Yes, explain: Purpose: The purpose of this emergency rule is open coastal commercial salmon troll seasons with weekly landing and possession limits of 7 Chinook and 100 coho.
+Citation of rules affected by this order: New: Repealed: WAC 220-354-30000X Amended: WAC 220-354-300 Suspended: Statutory authority for adoption: RCW 77.04.012, 77.04.020, 77.12.045 and 77.12.047 Other authority: EMERGENCY RULE Under RCW 34.05.350 the agency for good cause finds: That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest.
+That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.
+Reasons for this finding: A harvestable quota of salmon sufficient to reopen the fishery is available for the troll fleet, but the remaining quota necessitates lower landing and possession limits for Chinook and coho in Areas 1 through 4 than in previous openings.
 This regulation is necessary to both meet conservation limits and to provide fishing opportunity and its corresponding economic benefit.
-These rules are adopted at the recommendation of the Pacific Fisheries Management Council, in accordance with preseason fishing plans, and have been adopted for federal waters by the National Oceanic and Atmospheric Administration.
+These rules are adopted at the recommendation of the Pacific Fishery Management Council, in accordance with preseason fishing plans, and have been adopted for federal waters by the National Oceanic and Atmospheric Administration.
 There is insufficient time to adopt permanent rules.
 Note: If any category is left blank, it will be calculated as zero.
-No descriptive text. no docon paro toxa Count by whole WAC sections only, from the WAC number through the history note.
+No descriptive text.
+Count by whole WAC sections only, from the WAC number through the history note.
 A section may be counted in more than one category.
 The number of sections adopted in order to comply with: Federal statute: New Amended Repealed Federal rules or standards: New Amended Repealed Recently enacted state statutes: New Amended Repealed

 The number of sections adopted at the request of a nongovernmental entity:

 New Amended Repealed

 The number of sections adopted on the agency's own initiative:

 New 1 Amended Repealed 1

 The number of sections adopted in order to clarify, streamline, or reform agency procedures:

 New Amended Repealed

 The number of sections adopted using:

 Negotiated rule making: New Amended Repealed

 Pilot rule making: New Amended Repealed

 Other alternative rule making: New Amended Repealed

 Signature:

-Date Adopted: June 30, 2022 - 1
+Date Adopted: August 15, 2023 -0

-Name: Kelly Susewind ıhm Tus nelan)
+Name: Kelly Susewind ihm!
+Tus miles

-Title: Director 1 , dely - wing
+Title: Director 1 , see - win

-WAC 220-354-30000G Coastal salmon troll seasons-Commercial.
+WAC 220-354-30000Y Coastal salmon troll seasons-Commercial.

-Notwithstanding the provisions of WAC 220-354-300, WAC 220-353-050 and WAC 220-354-010, effective July 1, 2021, until further notice, it is unlawful to fish for salmon with troll gear or to land salmon taken with troll gear into a Washington port except during the seasons and under conditions provided below:
+Notwithstanding the provisions of WAC 220-354-300, WAC 220-353-050 and WAC 220-354-010, effective August 17, 2023, until further notice, it is unlawful to fish for salmon with troll gear or to land salmon taken with troll gear into a Washington port except during the seasons and under conditions provided below: